Dev-iL/streamlit-ldap-authenticator/README.md

 ### Version 0.2.1

-- Fix cannot login if encryptor module is provided.
+- Fix cannot log in if encryptor module is provided.
 - Fix cookie auto-renewal not working when no additionalCheck parameter is provided.

 ### Version 0.2.2